apache/cordova-docs/www/docs/en/dev/guide/overview/index.md

 for cross-platform development, avoiding each mobile platforms' native development language.
-Applications execute within wrappers targeted to each platform, and rely on standards-compliant API bindings to access each device's sensors, data, and network status.
+Applications execute within wrappers targeted to each platform, and rely on standards-compliant API bindings to access each device's capabilities such as sensors, data, network status, etc.

-Apache Cordova graduated in October 2012 as a top level project within the Apache Software Foundation (ASF).
-Through the ASF, future Cordova development will ensure open stewardship of the project.
-It will always remain free and open source under the Apache License, Version 2.0.
-Visit [cordova.apache.org](http://cordova.apache.org) for more information.

 Use Apache Cordova if you are: